 If you’re interested in a charcoal fueled BBQ, then the Weber Go Anywhere may well be just what you’re after.
 It really is super lightweight and compact, making it the ideal BBQ for camping trips.
 It also comes with one of the lowest price tags of all the BBQs in this review.

 The Weber Jumbo Jo is yet another charcoal fueled BBQ, but as the name suggests – this BBQ has a huge cooking surface!
 For a compact little BBQ, you wouldn’t believe that you can actually roast a whole chicken in this thing!

 This BBQ has a porcelain enamelled bowl and lid, with a chrome plated steel cooking grill.
-On top of the lid, you’ll find a glass reinforced nylon handle with a heat shield, which also makes it easy to transport.
+On top of the lid, you’ll find a glass reinforced nylon handle with a heat shield, making it easy to transport.
 Also, for easy transporting is a lid lock, so you can carry the BBQ to where you need it to be without concern for the lid falling off.

 The Weber Jumbo Jo is yet another option for those considering a charcoal fuel BBQ for their camping trips.
-Lightweight, compact and capable of cooking almost anything you can think of – this BBQ is a great portable option.
+This BBQ is a great portable option: lightweight, compact and capable of cooking almost anything you can think of.

 And there you have it, our ultimate guide to the best BBQ for camping.
 Maybe you might also be interested in our guide on choosing the best inflatable kayak.
 We have plenty of other guides to help you with camping, including pop up tents, camping fridges and we even have the ultimate camping checklist here.